-A redemption instruction in respect of Shares in writing or by telephone or any other communication media made available is a legally binding contract.
+A redemption instruction in respect of Shares by a fully completed redemption form or any other communication media made available is a legally binding contract.
 However, an instruction to the ACD to redeem Shares, although irrevocable, may not be settled by either the Company or the ACD if the redemption represents Shares where the money due on the earlier purchase of those Shares has not yet been received or if insufficient documentation or anti-money laundering information has been received by the ACD.